va9iff/vanyl/README.md

 	</div>`
 ```

 Note that we call `btn1`.
-If the Vanyl that's reference was used in is initialized,
+If the Vanyl that the reference was used in is
-then it'll return to the element.
-Else, returns `null`
+initialized, then it'll return to the element.
+Else, returns `null`.